Scroll To See More Images

 Multidimensional color can trick the eye into thinking there’s more volume, so don’t be afraid to have fun with different tones; especially if you have finer strands.
 If you look closely at photos of most celebrities, their hair isn’t just one shade: Universal hair-crushes like Miranda Kerr and Julianne Hough have multi-tonal dye jobs, which highlight their faces and give the illusion of more movement and body.

 When to Get a Keratin Treatment

 If you’re getting a keratin treatment, it’s best to get it when you color your hair.
-Whether it’s directly after or within a couple of days, a keratin treatment helps to seal in the color and prevent excess damage from bleach and other dye irritants.
+Whether it’s directly after or within a couple of days, an at-home keratin treatment helps to seal in the color and prevent excess damage from bleach and other dye irritants.